 Come experience the snow covered beauty of Old Mission Peninsula history where the Old Mission Peninsula earned its name.

-The Dougherty Old Mission House hopes to reopen for guided tours in 2021.
-See the website for tour information.
-You'll find a virtual tour of the House, which includes views of the summer kitchen, the carriage shed, the ice house, the outhouse, and more there.
+The Peter Dougherty Mission House hopes to reopen for guided tours in 2021.
+See our website for tour information.
+You'll find a virtual tour of the House, which includes views of the summer kitchen, the carriage shed, the ice house, the outhouse, and more, there.
 On-site phone narratives and two walking trails are available on the property.

-Wrap yourself in the magical winter quiet and the beauty of 179 years of Old Mission life at the Dougherty House.
+Wrap yourself in the magical winter quiet and the beauty of 179 years of Old Mission life at the Peter Dougherty Mission House.